GRIP2 v1.3.2 MAPPING (for Traktor Pro and Akai Apc40 Mk2) & GRIPZ 3+7 ENERGY MIXING METHOD ©

 ------------------------------------------

-• The GRIP2 MAPPING v.1.3.2, made for performing with Traktor Pro in combination with the Akai APC40 Mk2 controller
+- The GRIP2 MAPPING: made to perform with Traktor Pro and the Akai APC40 Mk2 controller;

 "GRIP" stands for having a grip on the music as DJ or performer and affecting the energy on a dancefloor so that people get moved.

-Besides experimenting with sound through production and DJ'ing, my inspiration for this has come from composers, performers and DJ's, like Steve Reich, Philip Glass, Delia Derbyshire, Laurie Anderson, Vangelis, Jean-Michel Jarre, Andreas Vollenweider, Kraftwerk, Carl Cox, Speedy J, Richie Hawtin, Chris Liebing and Ean Golden.
+Besides experimenting with sound through production and DJ'ing, my inspiration for this method and mapping has come from great composers, performers and DJ's, like Vangelis, Jean-Michel Jarre, Grandmaster Flash, Steve Reich, Philip Glass, Delia Derbyshire, Carl Cox, Speedy J, Richie Hawtin, Chris Liebing and Ean Golden.

-To get the mapping and method materials you can choose a fair price yourself or add a tip.
+To get the mapping and method materials you can name a fair price or add a tip.

-If you have any questions, feedback for future improvements or if you are interested in a GRIP2 or GRIPZ 3+7 course, feel free to contact me.
+If you have any questions, feedback for future improvements or if you are interested in an GRIP2 or GRIPZ 3+7 course (private or group, on-line or in person), feel free to contact me.
 You can also find me on social media and YouTube (links at bottom of page) including videos of me performing with the mapping and method.

 Thanks for using, supporting and sharing.
 Enjoy playing and performing!